Typhoons in the Korean Peninsula

 The Korean Peninsula is a peninsula region located over Eastern Asia.
-The region is divided into North Korea and South Korea.
+Politically, the region is divided into the Democratic People's Republic of Korea (North Korea) and the Republic of Korea (South Korea).

 Climatologically, in the Northwest Pacific basin, most tropical cyclones tend to develop between May and October.
 Typhoons impacting this region are not uncommon, with the bulk of these storms doing so in the third quarter (July to September).
 This article includes any tropical cyclone of any intensity that affected the Korean Peninsula.